-Controlled potential electrolysis (CPE) experiments were performed by using a Model 6012D Electrochemical analyzer from CH Instruments, Inc. with 25 mL of an MeCN/TBAPF6 solution in a cell with a carbon-rod working electrode (~1.9 cm2 submersed area), a silver-wire pseudoreference, and a platinum-wire counter electrode separated from the solution by a medium-porosity frit.
-Gas chromatography analysis of the headspace was performed on an Agilent 7820 instrument equipped with a HP-Molesieve column and a gas sampling valve, as well as a thermal conductivity detector (TCD), stainless-steel column packed with molecular sieves (60/80 mesh), and UHP He as the carrier gas (flow rate = 35 mL min-1).
-The operating temperatures of the injection port, the oven/column, and detector were 100 °C, 80 °C, and 100 °C, respectively.
+Controlled potential electrolysis (CPE) experiments were performed by using a Model 6012D electrochemical analyzer from CH Instruments, Inc. with 25 mL of an MeCN/TBAPF6 solution in a cell with a carbon-rod working electrode (\sim 1.9 cm2 submersed area), a silver-wire pseudoreference, and a platinumwire counter electrode separated from the solution using a medium-porosity frit.
+Gas chromatography analysis of the headspace was performed on an Agilent 7820 instrument equipped with an HP-Molesieve column and a gas sampling valve, as well as a thermal conductivity detector (TCD), stainless-steel column packed with molecular sieves (60/80 mesh), and UHP He as the carrier gas (flow rate = 35 mL min^{-1}).
+The operating temperatures of the injection port, the oven/column, and the detector were 100 °C, 80 °C, and 100 °C, respectively.
 Calibration curves for carbon monoxide and hydrogen were created by injecting known quantities of CO or H2 into the electrochemical cell and then sampling the headspace.

-Photocatalysis Procedure
+Photocatalysis procedure

-Photochemical reactions were performed in a 20 mL reaction vessel containing 10 mL of CO_2 -saturated MeCN-TEOA solution (4:1 v/v), the Ru catalyst was present in a concentration of 0.1 mM, whereas the initial concentration of the photosensitizer, $[Ru(bipy)3]^{2+}$, was 1.6 mM.
+Photochemical reactions were performed in a 20 mL reaction vessel containing 10 mL of CO2-saturated MeCN-TEOA solution (4 : 1 v/v); the Ru catalyst was present in a concentration of 0.1 mM, whereas the initial concentration of the photosensitizer, $[Ru(bipy)3]^{2+}$, was 1.6 mM.
 The solution was irradiated by >300 nm visible light.
 Analysis of the resulting compounds was performed as described in the CPE section.

-Crystal Structure Determination for Compounds 2a and 2b
+Crystal structure determination for compounds 2a and 2b

-Crystals were grown by slow diffusion of Et2O into concentrated solutions of the complexes in MeCN (for 2a and 2b) at -20 °C. Relevant crystallographic details can be found in the CIF.
+Crystals were grown by slow diffusion of Et_2O into concentrated solutions of the complexes in MeCN (for 2a and 2b) at -20 °C. Relevant crystallographic details can be found in the CIF.
 A crystal was attached to a glass fiber and transferred to an Agilent SuperNova diffractometer fitted with an Atlas CCD detector.
 The crystals were kept at 293(2) K during data collection.
-Using Olex2,29 the structures were solved with the ShelXT30 structure solution program and then the structures were refined with the ShelXL31 refinement package using least squares minimization.
+Using Olex2,27 the structures were solved with the ShelXT28 structure solution program and then the structures were refined with the ShelXL29 refinement package using least squares minimization.
 All non-hydrogen atoms were refined anisotropically.
 Hydrogen atoms were set in calculated positions and refined as riding atoms, with a common thermal parameter.
-All graphics were made with Olex2, and distances and angles of hydrogen bonds were calculated with PARST32 (normalized values).33
+All graphics were made with Olex2, and distances and angles of hydrogen bonds were calculated with PARST30 (normalized values).31